Statement by the Prime Minister on the Final Report from the Mass Casualty Commission

-TRURO, NS, March 30, 2023 /CNW/ - The Prime Minister, Justin Trudeau, today issued the following statement on the Final Report from the Mass Casualty Commission:
+CANADA, March 30 - The Prime Minister, Justin Trudeau, today issued the following statement on the Final Report from the Mass Casualty Commission:

 “Nearly three years ago, the lives of Nova Scotians were forever changed by a brutal and senseless attack.
 Today is about those whose lives were taken too soon and their loved ones, whose pain, trauma, and heartbreaking loss will never truly go away.
 To the families, to the communities, and to Nova Scotians, Canadians stand with you.